Hello and Merry Christmas,

 Steam release date

-We have been pushing the stem release forward for a pretty long time, but we finally have a definitive release date of Factorio on steam.
+We have been pushing the Steam release forward for a pretty long time, but we finally have a definitive release date of Factorio on Steam.
 The date is 25.
 February, exactly 2 months from now.
 We planned it to be in January, but we have found out, that we have to provide the Factorio package one month before the release to steam for inspection, and we need some extra time to solve all the little problems in 0.12 release.
 We also need to prepare the campaign and finish the trailers, so it is all done right.

 Internal gui improvements